Fill your College Details

 float Used for single-precision floating-point numbers. float b = 3.14; Usually 4 bytes.

-char Represents a single character. char c = 'A'; 1 byte.
+char Used to store a single character. char c = 'A'; Typically 1 byte.

 double Used for double-precision floating-point numbers, offering higher precision than float. double d = 3.14159; Typically 8 bytes.